The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

         description: >-
           "...the best in AU/NZ for global brand protection and portfolio management.
-They are smashing the IP firms out of the park when you compare her service, skills and efficiencies.
+They are smashing the IP firms out of the park when you compare their service, skills and efficiencies.
 I continue to recommend the team to our clients for Australian and global specialist advice and service."
         icon: /upload/wynn-williams.jpg
       - name: Brad Hales
         position: National Marketing Communications Manager